 Master of Environmental Studies (MES)

-Evergreen offers the only public environmental studies master’s degree program in the state of Washington.
-Founded in 1984, the Graduate Program on the Environment prepares students to think critically and develop creative, practical solutions to environmental problems.
-Focusing on issues and opportunities in the Pacific Northwest, MES classes are held evenings and weekends, leaving daytimes free for work or internships.
+Evergreen offers the only environmental studies master’s degree in Washington.
+Founded in 1984, the degree prepares students to develop creative, practical solutions to environmental problems.
+Courses are team-taught in the evenings by natural and social sciences faculty, leaving daytimes free for work or internships.
+Scholarships are available, and all majors are considered.
+Students may choose a two-year or three-year track.

 Master of Public Administration (MPA)

+Evergreen offers a flexible and affordableMPA program in Olympia, Washington’s state capitol.
+Designed for working adults, MPA classes are held entirely in the evenings and on weekends.
+Students can earn their MPA in as little as two years, attending just one weeknight each week plus two or three weekends per quarter.

-Students in Evergreen’s MPA program choose one of three concentrations, public and nonprofit administration, public policy, or tribal governance.
+Studentschoose one of three concentrations, public and nonprofit administration, public policy, or tribal governance.
 They study current issues in an interdisciplinary context, learning the most important aspects of governance, management, and policy.
 Graduates go on to careers in the public sector, business, and nonprofit organizations as leaders, managers, analysts, and effective advocates for change.
-MPA classes are held in the evenings and on weekends.

 Master in Teaching (MiT)